ZHOU2024-JY/CVDL/README.md

 Cross-View Dynamic Learning-Based Multi-Class Industrial Anomaly Detection

+This research paper is in the submission stage.
+If accepted, I plan to open-source the entire project—including code, datasets, and documentation—to support reproducibility and community collaboration.
+This initiative aims to make our findings and tools accessible to all researchers and practitioners.

 Dataset： Real-IAD： A new large-scale challenging industrial AD dataset, containing 30 classes with totally 151,050 images; 2,000 ∼ 5,000 resolution; 0.01% ~ 6.75% defect proportions; 1:1 ~ 1:10 defect ratio.
 Download and extract Real-IAD into data/realiad. ：https://realiad4ad.github.io/Real-IAD/
 MVTec-AD consists of 15 object categories, including 5 texture classes and 10 object classes, with a total of 5,354 high-resolution images.
 VisA  contains 10,821 high-resolution images across 12 objects with complex structures, including 9,621 normal images and 1,200 anomaly images.